 The only way to create predictability in the sales organization is to coach to the process.
 If the process is strong, success is inevitable.
 If the process is weak, success is unsustainable.

-Consistency in process leads to consistency in outcomes.
-Separate process from outcomes and coach to the process (Part 3 of this blueprint is a primer on how to coach to process).
+Consistency in the process leads to consistency in outcomes.
+The separate process from outcomes and coach to the process (Part 3 of this blueprint is a primer on how to coach to process).

 You want your coaching sessions to give a rep the confidence to call their shot!
 Pressure may turn coal into a diamond, but it can push a rep to find a new gig too.
-Process creates predictability that creates swagger in a salesperson.
+The process creates predictability that creates a swagger in a salesperson.